-When tax documents are provided as income verification for self-employment, the federal 1040 form, the Schedule 1 (Form 1040), and all appropriate schedules as identified on Schedule 1, including the K-1 forms for partnerships, must be included in the upload.
-State returns and other federal forms not related to the self-employment income are not required.

-- When the same tax document provides income verification for more than one line of selfemployment income, agencies may upload the same documents or only the related schedules for that income.
-The required 1040 AND Schedule 1 must be included in at least one of the document uploads. - If it is discovered after the document is uploaded that a schedule is missing, the missing schedule can be uploaded as a separate file if the case has not been extracted. - Multiple uploads can be attached to one income type. - Redact the following information: - SSNs on all forms by crossing out all but the last four digits of the SSNs - Tax preparer ID - Bank routing information - Employer Identification Number (EIN, TIN, Shareholder's identifying number)
+- When tax documents are provided as income verification for self-employment, the federal 1040 form and the Schedule 1 (Form 1040) must be included in the upload.
+State returns and other federal forms not related to the self-employment income are not required. - Multiple uploads can be attached to one income type. - Redact the following information: - SSNs on all forms by crossing out all but the last four digits of the SSNs - Tax preparer ID - Bank routing information - Employer Identification Number (EIN, TIN, Shareholder's identifying number)